-Pacific TechnologiesPacific Technology SolutionsHospitality IT, engineered.
+Pacific TechnologiesPacific Technology SolutionsBusiness IT, Engineered.

 A guide for hotels